Explore: Why Collaborate?

 A good collaborative community may reflect the guiding principles found within a “community of practice,” which has been defined as a group “of people who share a concern or a passion for something (domain) they do and learn how to do (practice) it better as they interact regularly” (Lave & Wenger, 1998).
 To better understand the role of communities of practice, read the post from Dr. Tony Bates: The Role of Communities of Practice in a Digital Age (Tony Bates).

 Communities of practice generally have three main characteristics:

 - Domain: a shared knowledge and skill within a focused area.

 - Practice: sharing strategies, tools, resources and examples through a knowledge exchange.

-Your aim is to broaden your network to include cross-disciplinary skills and insights, and the online world affords just that.
+The aim is to broaden your network to include diverse, cross-disciplinary skills and insights, and the online world affords just that.
 You will find that you can often meet peers and potential collaborators through chance online meetings in discussion groups or by using social networking tools such as Twitter.

 The Power of Twitter

 Watch the video Using Twitter Effectively in Education (Teaching and Learning in Southern Australia, 2013), with Alec Couros who is a professor at the University of Regina.
 He is a leading thinker about digital skills for educators and the development of PLNs.
 Couros explains his thinking about Twitter in the video and why you might want to “follow” particular educators or monitor specific hashtags.

 If you do not have a Twitter account, you may want to sign up for one (https://twitter.com) and to spend some time exploring and experimenting.
 If you are not sure who you should follow as a Twitter user, ask your colleagues for suggestions.
 Here are some guidelines to get started.

 Tag @ontarioextend in a tweet commenting on one thing you learned with regard to using Twitter effectively in education.